BCStudentSoftwareDevTeam/celts/README.md

 2. The code is well designed.
 3. There is no existing code thsat serves the same functionality.
 4. The code is adequately tested.
-5. Variable, Class, and Method names are purpouseful.
+5. Variable, Class, and Method names are purposeful.
-6. Code is well commented and functions include dockstrings.
+6. Code is well commented and functions include docstrings.
 7. Update the documentation if relevant.
 8. SSDT coding practices are followed.